 Current Residency Call

-The Blue Cabin Floating Artist Residency Committee is calling for expressions of interest from professional local, national and international artists to undertake a 6-week long residency aboard the Blue Cabin in 2020 or 2021.
-Open to visual and media artists at all stages of practice, up to five, 6-week residency spaces will be filled as a result of this call.
-The residency is on the water on a small float which carries a remediated heritage cabin studio and a separate deckhouse living space.
+The Blue Cabin Floating Artist Residency Committee is calling for expressions of interest from local, national and international artists to undertake a 6-week long residency aboard the Blue Cabin in 2023 or 2024.
+Open to artists in all media and at all stages of practice, up to five separate 6-week residency spaces will be filled as a result of this call.
+The residency is on the water on a small float which carries a remediated heritage cabin studio and a separate deckhouse.

 THE BLUE CABIN FLOATING ARTIST RESIDENCY